So you thought your fancy new diploma meant that you knew it all. Think again.

 Many former students have difficulty adjusting to the realities of work.
 All too often the skills and talents that lead to good school grades don't translate all that well into immediate real-world success.
 I know that I had trouble adjusting after graduation.
 Years later, I've written down ten of those important differences that would have saved me a good deal of anguish if only someone had told me sooner instead of having to learn it on my own.
 With that said...

-2. ORIGINALITY ISN'T EVERYTHING.
+2. CREATIVITY ISN'T EVERYTHING.
 I'm not saying it's okay to copy because it isn't.
-But there's no need to make everything you design a creative masterpiece.
-Unless you just happen to land that one-in-a-million job, much of your time will be spent working on ho-hum projects where great, innovative, ground-breaking design is neither warranted, possible, sensible nor even wanted.
+But not every job warrants a creative masterpiece.
+Unless you just happen to land that one-in-a-million job, much of your time will be spent working on boilerplate projects where great, innovative, ground-breaking design is neither warranted, possible, sensible nor even wanted.

-3. SOME CLIENTS CAN BE ILLOGICAL.
+3. SOME CLIENTS CAN BE DIFFICULT.
 Yeah, I know this hardly comes as a surprise to anyone who's been working in the field for more than six months.
 Still, I don't remember seeing it mentioned in any design books or discussed in class.
+Sometimes they seem dead set on sabotaging your best efforts.
+Remember, though, that you're the designer.
+They hired you for your expertise in helping them.
+It's up to you to convince them that you know what you're doing.

-4. GETTING PAID IS MORE IMPORTANT THAT GREAT DESIGN.
+4. GREAT DESIGN TAKES A BACK SEAT TO EARNING A LIVING.
 Yeah, I said it, and I'm standing by it.
-Since most clients aren't all that concerned with you winning a design award for their work, just do the best you can.
+Since most clients aren't all that concerned with you winning a design award for their work, just do the best you can considering the budget, the time limits and the various constraints imposed by the client and the project.
 Make your client happy, get paid, then move on.
-Save those sleepless nights worrying about this stuff for when that truly promising project comes along with potential for doing something great for the client who needs that kind of work.
+Save those sleepless nights worrying about what you can control — not what you can't.

 5. EVERYTHING IS PART OF THE DESIGN.
 You're a designer and not a copywriter — right?
 I mean you didn't become a designer because you were great at spelling?
 Um, think again.
 Do you really think that your design is an island that is somehow separate from the rest of the brochure or poster or catalog.
 Nope, it's all the same thing — if the copy is bad, the design won't matter.
 It's your job as a designer to ensure the whole thing is designed right — words and all.